KilianKegel/FatherlessAmerica/README.md

 The stakes on this issue could hardly be higher.
 Our society's conspicuous failure to sustain or create compelling norms of fatherhood amounts to a social and personal disaster.
-Today’s story of fatherhood features one dimensional characters, an unbelievable plot, and an unhappy ending.
+Today's story of fatherhood features one dimensional characters, an unbelievable plot, and an unhappy ending.
 It reveals in our society both a failure of collective memory and a collapse of moral imagination.
 It undermines families, neglects children, causes or